Film jobs in art, costume, visual effects and cinematography

 - getting experience outside the film industry (for example making corporate videos)

-- finding an apprenticeship that includes an element of camera operating (such as those offered by the BBC).
+- finding an apprenticeship that includes an element of camera operating.

 Film careers in lighting